zukunft/zukunft.com/docs/code_functions_all.md

             onent.php
     \-- form_edit - section for function form_edit not yet defined that it should be to be replaced in /component/compon ent.php
-    \-- dsp_add - section for function dsp_add not yet defined that it should be to review in /component/component.php
-    \-- dsp_edit - section for function dsp_edit not yet defined that it should be to review in /component/component.php
-    \-- form_edit_new - section for function form_edit_new not yet defined that it should be to review in /component/com ponent.php
     \-- html - section for function html not yet defined that it should be to review in /component/component.php
     \-- text - section for function text not yet defined that it should be to review in /component/component.php
     \-- word_name - section for function word_name not yet defined that it should be to review in /component/component.p